hlieberman/debian-ansible/docsite/rst/intro_configuration.rst

 This behavior is not on by default.
 Note that ansible will, without this setting, record module arguments called to the syslog of managed machines.
 Password arguments are excluded.

-For Enterprise users seeking more detailed logging history, you may be interested in `AnsibleWorks AWX <http://ansibleworks.com/ansibleworks-awx>`_.
+For Enterprise users seeking more detailed logging history, you may be interested in :doc:`tower`.

 .. _lookup_plugins: